HWang-atom/ML-Final-Project/README.md

 # ML-Final-Project
 This is our project on handwritten recognition.
-The notebooks consists of:
+The notebooks consist of:

 Proprocessing:
 1. DataCleaning_EDA : exploratory data analysis, subsetting training and test data